 A dear friend once said that being the mother of two is the beginning of motherhood with a capital "M." I'm beginning to catch glimpses of that truism, but the beginnings of mothering #2 were certainly easier.

 Compared to the 42 hour labor, including two hours of pushing, to bring Gideon into the world, Ingrid required a mere 14 hours and 2.5 pushes.
-Last time involved two trips to the hospital, including a planned, peaceful walk to the hospital and unplanned nightmarish walk back (totalling 5 hours) and an amazing, and an empowering active labor of seven hours.
+Last time involved two trips to the hospital, including a planned, peaceful walk to the hospital and unplanned nightmarish walk back (totalling 5 miles) and an amazing, empowering active labor of seven hours.

 Instead of fighting our way to the hospital, this time around, we opted for a home birth.
 We figured there was nothing that the birth centre did that we couldn't do at home, so we thought we'd save ourselves the hassle and enjoy the peace and tranquility of our own home.
 It turned out to be an excellent choice for us.

 While the main event is much more peaceful, prepping for a home birth is much more involved.
 We prepared by purchasing a birth pool from the Birth Pool in a Box people and a yoga ball from Argos, preparing a big box full of towels, candles, essential oils, buckets and other practical items necessary to welcome a baby, practicing hypnobirthing, and booking private midwives.

 Home births are much more common in the UK versus the U.S. The National Health Service (NHS) will routinely inform women of their choice to have a home birth (for women with low-risk pregnancies) and even provide two midwives to attend the birth.
 My wonderful midwife from Gideon's birth, Ona, had recommended it to me.
 I was out of the catchment for a home birth through my hospital, St. Mary's (meaning an ambulance couldn't get there in time), so booked a private pair of midwives once I discovered insurance could cover them.